taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ];
 ~~~~~~~~

 If you store such denormalized data in your Redux store, you will likely run into an issue.
 What's the problem with the denormalized data structure?
 Imagine you want to update the name property `Robin Wieruch` of all `assignedTo` properties.
 You would have to run through all todos in order to update all `assignedTo` properties with the id `55`.
 The problem: There is no single source of truth.
 You will likely forget to update an entity and run into a stale state eventually.
 Therefore, the best practice is to store your state normalized so that each entity can be a single source of truth.
 There will be no duplication of entities and thus no stale state when updating the single source of truth.
-Each todo will reference to the updated `assignedTo` entitity:
+Each todo will reference to the updated `assignedTo` entity:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~